-Your individual outlook depends on a variety of factors.
+Your outlook depends on a variety of factors.
 Most people don’t experience any complications for a long time.
 However, serious complications can occur.
 They can include:

 - heart attack

-Bleeding issues are rare, but may lead to serious complications, such as:
+Bleeding issues are rare, but may lead to complications such as:

-- avoiding over-the-counter pain or cold medications that increase the risk of bleeding
+- Avoid OTC or cold medications that increase the risk of bleeding.

-- avoiding contact sports or activities that increase the risk of bleeding
+- Avoid contact sports or activities that increase the risk of bleeding.

-- promptly reporting bleeding or symptoms of blood clots to your doctor
+- Promptly report abnormal bleeding or symptoms of blood clots to your doctor.